sammyyeung/JSS002-Demo_Smart_Contract_POW_Blockchain/README.md

 # JSS002-Javascript Demo Smart Contract POW Blockchain Study
-This is a simple Javascript demo smart contract blockchain that explains the concept of a smart contract platform.
+This is a simple Javascript demo smart contract proof of work blockchain that explains the concept of a smart contract platform.

 ### Ethereum Whitepaper
 https://github.com/ethereum/wiki/wiki/White-Paper